xi-wu/xi-wu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am Xi Wu, a fifth-year Ph.D.
-Candidate in the Department of Management Information Systems at Temple University’s Fox School of Business.
+Hi, I am Xi Wu, a postdoctoral researcher at the SDA Bocconi School of Management.

 My primary research interest is in the area of information economics.
 The core question that motivates my research is: *How do technologies influence the process by which firms capture and create values?*